 Can I Change My Viewmodel Settings Without Getting Banned?

 The Steam VAC security tool can hand out permanent bans.
 This bans are particularly bad, as they cannot be removed or appealed.
+When your account is VAC banned, you can’t play online and you can’t trade CS:GO (CS2) skins with other players as well.
 However, this only applies to the players who are looking to modify the game files or are using a third-party software to get unfair advantage in their games.

 You can change many settings using console commands.
 However, these changes are purely cosmetic and don’t affect the game by themselves.
 Because of that, you are free to change them however you want.